TilmanGriesel/graphite/docs/guides/getting-started.md

 ---

-Enjoy the Graphite theme? 🌟 Consider [leaving a star](https://github.com/TilmanGriesel/graphite) on GitHub to support its development!
+If this theme improves your Home Assistant experience, [leaving a star](https://github.com/TilmanGriesel/graphite) on GitHub would mean a lot and help others discover it too!